Modern Cloth Nappy & Sanitary Products Rebate

 The Town of Bassendean aims to connect the Town through a safe and inviting walking and cycling network and enhance the liveability of local neighbourhoods.

-Whitfields Safe Active Street
+Whitfield Safe Active Street

-Whitfield Street in Bassendean recently became a Safe Active Street, safely linking people along a 2.3 km stretch from Guildford Road to Sandy Beach and promoting a new shared street space.
+Whitfield Street in Bassendean became a Safe Active Street, safely linking people along a 2.3 km stretch from Guildford Road to Sandy Beach and promoting a new shared street space.
 The introduction of a 30km/hr speed limit provides walkers, riders and drivers a safer, quieter space to move, encouraging people to jump on their bikes and or walk to local sites.

 Safe Active Streets Program (transport.wa.gov.au)